 Credit risk for debt securities is the risk that an issuer or other counterparty to a debt security will not fulfill its obligations.
 The Trust does not have a policy for credit risk of debt securities.

-As of June 30, 2018, the credit quality ratings of the Trust's debt securities (excluding U.S. Treasury Securities) are as follows:
+As of June 30, 2019, the credit quality ratings of the Trust's debt securities were unrated.